15 Active Recovery Workouts For Runners

 In contrast, passive recovery is like trying to feed yourself at a slow-plated dinner restaurant.

-When you make your menu selection, you won’t necessarily be able to get all of the different resources you need simultaneously, and the trickle-in effect of the food (appetizer, entree, then dessert) means the dining entire process takes longer.
+When you make your menu selection, you won’t necessarily be able to get all of the different resources you need simultaneously, and the trickle-in effect of the food (appetizer, entree, then dessert) means the entire dining process takes longer.

 Passive recovery mirrors this slower, more stagnated process because the reduced blood flow limits the availability of resources and the flushing away of cellular debris and inflammatory markers.